 You may need to increase the baking time by about 10 minutes or so.
 Just keep an eye on the cakes and test them with a toothpick towards the end.
 Once it comes out clean (without any crumbs), they are done!

-If you don’t want to use strips, simply slice the top off of any domed cakes to make them even.
+If you don’t want to use strips for this triple chocolate cake recipe, simply slice the top off of any domed cakes to make them even.

-Brew a strong pot of coffee and replace the espresso powder and water mixture with one cup of coffee instead.
+Brew a strong pot of coffee, then replace the espresso powder and water mixture with one cup of coffee instead.

 Yes!
 To freeze an entire cake, place it in the freezer until it hardens (about 1 ½ to 2 hours).
 Then, wrap tightly in a layer of plastic wrap and another layer of aluminum foil.